 The word Bodh means to observe and to be aware.
 My work revolves around this basic idea.
 Drawn to matter in its elemental form – as a material and reflection of self, current inquiries reflect upon the heart of creation, silent undertones that are instrumental in a physical becoming.
 This is where the investigations lead to non- duality, an idea that has been deliberated by eastern philosophers and modern scientists alike.
-In my various series since last few years the process and its outcome has stemmed out of various cultural and philosophical connotations of non dual.
+In various series since last few years the process and its outcome has stemmed out of cultural and philosophical connotations of non dual.

-Process of rendering the works is influenced by the cave paintings that I have been visiting since 2013 and related schools of art in southeast Asia.
-The process involves ground earth to be mixed with water and organic matter in slow rhythmic movements to form contemplative surfaces.
+Process of rendering works is influenced by the cave paintings that I have been visiting since 2013 and related schools of art in southeast Asia.
+The process involves mixing ground earth with water and organic matter in slow rhythmic movements to form contemplative surfaces.
 Choice of materials and their compounding is imperative to each depiction; hence a lot of time is spent to understand their personality to ascertain their right place in the practice.
 Process here is the message and it carries a dimension of wonder and submission, use of ancient wisdom, creating continuity of knowledge and pleasure drawn from age-old resources.

 © Gunjan Kumar